Supreme Court Issues 9-0 Unanimous Decision With Major Nationwide Implications! Expansion Now Sought

 Quick Summary

 The Supreme Court issued a 9-0 unanimous ruling in Barnes v.
 Felix, rejecting the 'moment-of-threat' doctrine for excessive force claims.
-The Court mandated analysis under the 'totality of the circumstances.'
-The Fifth Circuit's subsequent 'risk of flight' doctrine is now under scrutiny for potentially conflicting with precedent like Tennessee v.
+The Court mandated that such claims must be analyzed under the 'totality of the circumstances.'
+However, the Fifth Circuit later ruled for the officer based on a 'risk of flight' doctrine, which plaintiffs argue conflicts with Supreme Court precedent like Tennessee v.
 Garner.

 Chapters